Scripta-Qumranica-Electronica/Scrollery-website/docs/SETUP.md

 * Recent version of Perl5 (tested working on 5.18.2 and 5.22.1)
 * Depending on your system settings for Perl, you may need to run the following commands as sudo.
+* You will need the MySQL client and developer libraries in order to compile the Perl database connector DBI::mysql.
+The installation procedure varies by operating system.
-* The perl package Carton http://search.cpan.org/~miyagawa/Carton-v1.0.28/, installed via:
+* You will need the perl package Carton http://search.cpan.org/~miyagawa/Carton-v1.0.28/, installed via:
-    * `(sudo) cpan Carton`, or
+    * `(sudo) cpan Carton`
     * `(sudo) cpanm Carton`
+    * Or in Ubuntu `sudo apt install carton`

 ### Install Dependencies